-- Social engagement helps to drive large numbers of traffic to your website and will positively impact your search ranking.
+- Social engagement helps to drive large numbers of traffic to your website and will positively impact your search rankings.

 Create captivating website content

-Keep your content updated with relevant content for your users.
+Keep your content in your website design updated with relevant content for your users.
 Create a voice your visitors can relate to with original content so you provide a humanistic appeal to your audience.

-Creating blogs and keeping your social media up-to-date are great ways to add fresh content, which keep visitors returning and boosts your SEO strategy.
+Creating blogs and keeping your social media up-to-date are great ways to add fresh content.
+This will keep visitors returning and boosts your SEO strategy.

 When you are on a first date, if all you talk about is yourself — chances are, you won’t get a second date.
-The same principle should be implemented for your website.
+The same principle should be implemented for your website design.

 When creating a content that ends with a call-to-action the question should always be “Why is this user on my website?”
 This is a pivotal question for everything you post that represents your brand.

 Let the user know about the subject, why it is relative to THEM, and then create a call-to-action to engage them to move forward to the next step.